Close Reading Workshops

 - Synthesize their learning

-- Targeted, focused instruction that uses gradual release, allowing teachers to model first and then monitor closely as students gain independence
+- Provide targeted focused instruction that uses gradual release, allowing teachers to model first and then monitor closely as students gain independence

-- Focused and specific instruction and strategies that can be applied later in other instruction
+- Give focused and specific instruction and strategies that can be applied later in other instruction

-- Powerful in supporting how to engage with complex texts, something that was likely sacrificed during loss of instructional time or challenging settings
+- Are powerful in supporting how to engage with complex texts, something that was likely sacrificed during loss of instructional time or challenging settings

 - Can be used with small groups, whole class.

-- 6 genres including STEM and History/Social Sciences
+- Consist of 6 genres including STEM and History/Social Sciences

-- Uses authentic texts that merit close reading.
+- Use authentic texts that merit close reading.
 They are truly complex rather than just a high Lexile.